 Tips for Surviving low season on Ambergris Caye

-- For new businesses, during high season try to put your business a few months in advance cash flow wise this way if things get a little tight during low season you will be able to handle it easily.
+- For new businesses, during high season try to put your business a few months in advance (cash flow wise).
+This way if things get a little tight during low season, you will be able to handle it easily.
 Not the best idea to double your drink prices at the start of low season.

 - For those of us that live here, it is important pay attention and be vigilant.
-When you notice things in your neighborhood do not just keep it to yourself, tell your neighbors and neighborhood watch group.
+When you notice things in your neighborhood, do not just keep it to yourself – tell your neighbors and neighborhood watch group.
 Take pictures if you see something not quite right, if that includes a person in the picture be cautious and put your safety first.

-An good example of something that might be not quite right, I noticed that someone had clear cut a path from the canal to the road in the empty lot that sits between us.
+A good example of something that might be not quite right; I noticed that someone had clear cut a path from the canal to the road in the empty lot that sits between us.
 I alerted our neighborhood watch internet group and put out a call for help to find out who owns the lot.
 My first thought was it was possibly done by someone who wanted to gain easy access between the lagoon canal and road.

 Here is a visual for tip #3: The pictures below show foot prints in my friends backyard of someone who did not belong there.
 This person was clearly scoping out my friends belongings.
 We have no doubt that if needed the pictures would have been able to identify the person from the size and shape of his big toe.
 Thankfully nothing was missing.